 National Parks Service areas do not allow activities that would destroy part of the park.
-If you leave the park the way it was before you arrived, you're on the right track to being a good steward of your national park.
+If you leave the park the way it was before you arrived by following the Leave No Trace principles, you're on the right track to being a good steward of your national park.
 Common violations that you should avoid include:

-Picnicking or eating in the Chinitna Bay bear viewing area: picnicking in Chinitna Bay from Glacier Spit to the NPS Ranger Cabin (2 miles east) is prohibited above the beach from June 1 - August 30.
+Picnicking or eating in the Chinitna Bay bear viewing area.
+Picnicking in Chinitna Bay from Glacier Spit to the NPS Ranger Cabin (2 miles east) is prohibited above the beach from June 1 - August 30.
 This restriction is intended to minimize the risk of negative human/bear interactions and prevent bears from associating food with the bear viewing area.
 For your own safety, and the safety of other bear viewers, please keep your food packed out of sight and out of the reach of bears at all times while in this area.

-Discharging or carrying a firearm where it is not allowed: learn about applicable federal and Alaska statelaws regarding the possession of firearms in National Parks on our Firearms Information page.
+Discharging or carrying a firearm where it is not allowed.
+Learn about applicable federal and Alaska statelaws regarding the possession of firearms in National Parks on our Firearms Information page.